z-Endeavor/Internet-Draft/draft-ietf-traffic-shaping.md

 # Specification in Hop-by-Hop Options

-The definition of carrying traffic shaping mechanism shall conform to the relevant specifications in IETF RFC8200 for extended headers.
+The definition of carrying traffic shaping mechanism shall conform to the relevant specifications in [RFC8200] for extended headers.
 The content in Section 3 should be placed in a Hop-by-Hop option header in the extended header to carry information that will not be inserted or removed and that can be examined or processed by each node in the packet transmission path until the packet reaches the node identified in the destination address field of the IPv6 header(or in the case of multicast, each of a group of nodes).

 The definition populates one or more sub-options of the TLV encoding format into the option field of the hop-by-hop option header, where the TLV encoding format is shown in Figure 2.